Johil de Oliveira

-Johil de Oliveira (born August 7, 1969) is a Brazilian former professional mixed martial arts veteran fighter, Luta Livre practitioner and referee who has competed in Japan's Pride Fighting Championships and Brazilian-based organizations such as World Vale Tudo Championship (WVC), IVC, Jungle Fight, UVF, BVF, Bitetti Combat and International ones such as Shooto and Cage Rage.
+Johil de Oliveira (born August 7, 1969) is a Brazilian former professional mixed martial arts veteran fighter, Luta Livre practitioner who has competed in Japan's Pride Fighting Championships and Brazilian-based organizations such as World Vale Tudo Championship (WVC), IVC, Jungle Fight, UVF, BVF, Bitetti Combat and International ones such as Shooto and Cage Rage.
 Nicknamed "Samurai do Fogo" (Portuguese for "Fire Samurai"), he has been one of the major supporters of Luta Livre in Brazil and Worldwide, alongside Marco Ruas, Alexandre Franca Nogueira and Hugo Duarte.

 Mixed martial arts career

 Early career

 de Oliveira made his MMA debut in 1994 during the first edition of Gaisei Challenge Vale Tudo in Rio de Janeiro, with a submission win over Paulo de Jesus.
 In his next bout he faced Carlson Gracie protege, Crezio de Souza at Duelo de Titas in Rio de Janeiro, despite nearly knocking de Souza out, he lost via submission in the first round.

-After this setback, de Oliveira began establishing his reputation as a top Brazilian fighter by winning two one-night tournaments, BVF 2 and BVF 6.
+After this setback, de Oliveira established his reputation as a top Brazilian fighter by winning two one-night tournaments, BVF 2 and BVF 6.
 He won four of these matches by Submission (combat sports).
 He made his lone United States fighting appearance, fighting to a draw against John Lewis during the third Extreme Fighting Event and had his first fight in Japan against S.A.W.
 Black Belt, Akira Nagase, winning, despite breaking his hand, via TKO between rounds when the ring-side physician determined Nagase unable to continue.
 During this period he fought and won Super-Fights in Universal Vale Tudo.
-He entered World Vale Tudo Championship 4 one-night tournament, as an alternate, defeating Koji Lierman via Rear Naked Choke, and stepping as a replacement in the semi-finals against the then undefeated Jose Landi-Jons, better known as Pelé, due to Rick Lucero withdrawing from his fight due to a broken jaw.
+He entered World Vale Tudo Championship 4 one-night tournament, as an alternate, defeating Koji Lierman via Rear Naked Choke, and stepping in as a replacement in the semi-finals against the then undefeated Jose Landi-Jons, better known as Pelé, due to Rick Lucero withdrawing from his fight due to a broken jaw.
 Despite being lighter than his opponent, de Oliveira took Landi-Jones down, and delivered heavy ground and pound from inside his opponents guard bloodying him with multiple kind of strikes, specially with headbutts, delivering a record of 98 headbutts during the bout.
 This situation prolonged itself for the entire duration of the fight, with Landi-Jones trying armlocks, strikes from the bottom and attempting to stand up to use his trademark Muay Thai, but de Oliveira avoided and prevented those things and kept delivering punishment, after 30 minutes of fighting, the judges decision was given to de Oliveira, giving Landi-Jons his first defeat.
 However, he then withdrew from his next fight with teammate Marcelo Aguiar before it began due to the injuries he received in his previous bout.
 In spite of that, he was ranked as the number one Welterweight for a period of time by Brazilian Magazine Tatame.